 By Stephanie Seng, director of CSU’s Center for Family and Couple Therapy

-Stephanie Seng is director of the Center for Family and Couple Therapy, part of the Marriage and Family Therapy Program in the Colorado State University Department of Human Development and Family Studies.
-CSU’s Center for Family and Couple Therapy provides high-quality therapy services to families, couples, individuals, adolescents, and children.
-The CFCT offers services to all members of the Larimer County community, as well as to students, faculty and staff on campus.
+Stephanie Seng is a faculty member in the Marriage and Family Therapy Program in Colorado State University’s Department of Human Development and Family Studies.
+She also directs CSU’s Center for Family and Couple Therapy, which is affiliated with the MFT Program and provides high-quality therapy services to families, couples, individuals, adolescents and children.
 For more information, see www.cfct.chhs.colostate.edu.